 San Elijo State Beach Campground

-Summer wouldn’t be complete without lots of beach time for many of us San Diegans.
-If your family’s ideal fun includes boogie boarding, surfing, or biking, a campsite at San Elijo may be the perfect way to start or end your summer fun.
+Our list wouldn’t be complete without including a beautiful beach campsite in San Diego.
+If your family’s ideal fun includes boogie boarding, surfing, or biking, a campsite at San Elijo provides the perfect backdrop.
 This cliffside campground offers tent and RV sites, each with a picnic table and a fire pit.
 Some campsites offer breathtaking views of the sunset and the coastline.
 Parents need not worry about rip currents here.
 San Elijo is a great family beach with its mellow breaks and shallow water near the shore.
-Amenities such as the hot showers on site, as well as a taco shop, market and donut shop across the street are sure to keep your family smiling.
+Amenities such as showers on site, a camp store and family programming are sure to make you all happy campers.

-Insider Dirt: As you can imagine, with ocean views and the coast at your doorstep, camping here fills up early.
-Make reservations.
-Walk-ups are not feasible during summer.
+Insider Dirt: As you can imagine, with ocean views and the coast at your doorstep, camping here fills up––so be sure to make reservations.

 The Ranch at Bandy Canyon